MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/how-to-handoff.md

    > ![Open Topics page](media/open-topics.png)

 2. Open the topic where you want to add the handoff in the conversation editor.
-Navigate to where you want to trigger handoff to live human agent, and then add **Escalate**.
+Navigate to where you want to trigger a handoff to live human agent, and then select **Escalate**.

    > ![Select Escalate](media/select-escalate.png)